RyanBijkerk/logitblog-website/_posts/2023-09-11-deploying-a-hashicorp-vault-in-microsoft-azure-via-terraform.md

 Source: [Introduction - Vault - HashiCorp Developer](https://developer.hashicorp.com/vault/docs/what-is-vault){:target="_blank"}

-## Why using a Hashicorp Vault in Microsoft Azure?
+## Why use a Hashicorp Vault in Microsoft Azure?
 What an excellent question, because, as you may already be aware, Azure does offer a built-in solution known as Azure KeyVault.
 However, in this particular scenario, the choice to utilize HashiCorp Vault is rooted in our multi-cloud strategy.
 This example draws inspiration from the GO-EUC Infrastructure as Code project, which revolves around deploying test environments across various cloud providers and on-premises setups.
 All infrastructure deployments are orchestrated using HashiCorp Terraform, and the desired state is configured using Ansible.

 As you might be aware, Terraform is cloud-specific, meaning deployment targets are tailored to a specific platform.
 This, however, isn't the case with Ansible.
 Opting for HashiCorp allows us to seamlessly integrate a single Vault solution into Ansible, making it possible to reuse all Ansible playbooks across different platforms.
 This streamlines operations and reduces overhead significantly.